compSciKai/cmpt470-webbased-info-systems-a1/readme.md

 - Hovering over the individual pictures will make a “see MORE” button’s opacity transition into view.
 It does not need to redirect anywhere.
 - Pictures should be displayed four per row, with some space between them.
 When resizing the window and the width of the window is less than or equal to 770px, only two pictures per row should be showing
-- The colors and spaces should somewhat match the demo.
+- The colors and spaces should somewhat match the demo
-- Requirements that are not stated here are up for interpretation.
+- Requirements that are not stated here are up for interpretation

 ### Technical Requirements

-- You may make reasonable assumptions about text or colors.
+- Maked reasonable assumptions about text or colors.
-- You may only use CSS (no CSS libraries such as Bootstrap or preprocessors such as SASS),
+- May only use CSS (no CSS libraries such as Bootstrap or preprocessors such as SASS),
-- No JavaScript is allowed for this assignment.
+- No JavaScript is allowed